We are representing victims of Praxis Landmark Recovery. Share your experience with us. Learn more here.

 3. Avoiding Fault as a Cyclist

-Bicyclists, as well as motorists, are capable of violating traffic laws.
-If bicyclists are not riding safely or are negligent in their cycling, they can be held at fault for an accident, even when they are the victims.
+bicycling Bicyclists, as well as motorists, are capable of violating traffic laws.
+If bicyclists are not riding safely or are negligent drivers in their cycling, they can be held at fault for an accident, even when they are the victims.

 Indiana law requires that bicyclists obey traffic laws.
 Cyclists must adhere to stop signs and traffic lights and also properly yield to oncoming and existing traffic.
 Bikers must also ride in the same direction as traffic and signal when turning.

-Even though motor vehicles and bicycles share many of the same responsibilities and rules for safe operation, bicyclists are still at greater risk when accidents occur.
+Even though vehicles and bicycles share many of the same responsibilities and rules for safe operation, bicyclists are still at greater risk when accidents occur.
 So, always ride safely and be aware of your surroundings.

 4. Understanding Shared Fault